travis-ci/docs-travis-ci-com/user/browserstack.md

 layout: en
 permalink: /user/browserstack/
 ---
 Travis CI integrates with [BrowserStack](https://www.browserstack.com), a cross browser and real device web-based testing platform.
-BrowserStack can be used for Live as well as automated testing through frameworks like Selenium, Karma and others.
+BrowserStack can be used for interactive as well as automated testing through frameworks like Selenium, Karma and others.

-This add-on automatically sets up Local Testing which allows you to test your private servers, alongside public URLs, using the BrowserStack cloud.
+This add-on automatically sets up [BrowserStack Local Testing][local-testing] which allows you to test your private servers, alongside public
+URLs, using the BrowserStack cloud.
 To do this it uses the BrowserStackLocal binary for your build platform.

 [BrowserStack Local Testing][local-testing] establishes a secure connection between your Travis build container/VM and BrowserStack servers.
 Local Testing also has support for firewalls, proxies and Active Directory.
 Once the secure connection is setup, all URLs work out of the box, including your webserver, local folders, as well as URLs with HTTPS.

 [local-testing]: https://www.browserstack.com/local-testing